zejuniortdr/jquery.meiomask.9digito/README.md

 jquery.meiomask.9digito
 ==========

 Adaptation of jquery.meiomask plugin for mobile phones with 9th digit in Brazil.
-Currently DDD awarded the 9th digit:
+Currently these are the area codes that contains the 9th digit:
 - SP (11 to 19)
 - RJ (21,22 and 24)
 - ES (27 and 28)